violetwei/Decision-Tree/README.md

 ## 1.1 Creating decision trees

 To classify objects using a decision tree, we first need to have a decision tree!
 Where do decision trees come from?
 In machine learning, one creates decision trees from a labelled data set.
 Each data item (datum) in the given labelled data set has well defined attributes x and label y.
 We refer to the data set that is used to create a decision tree as the training set.
 The basic algorithm for creating a decision tree using a training set is as follows.
-This is the algorithm that need to implement for fillDTNode()[method in DecisionTree.java].
+This is the algorithm that need to implement for fillDTNode() [method in DecisionTree.java].

+Data: data set (training)

+Result: the root node of a decision tree

+MAKE DECISION TREE NODE(data)

+if the labelled data set has at least k data items (see below) then

+if all the data items have the same label then

+create a leaf node with that class label and return it;

+elsecreate a “best” attribute test question; (see details later)

+create a new node and store the attribute test in that node, namely attribute and threshold;

+split the set of data items into two subsets, data1 and data2, according to the answers to the test question;

+newNode.child1 = MAKE DECISION TREE NODE(data1)

+newNode.child2 = MAKE DECISION TREE NODE(data2)

+return newNode

+end end

 ### Datum.java